WNMU freshman wide receiver Cruz dies in apparent drowning

 Western New Mexico University officials say freshman wide receiver Eddie Cruz has died in an apparent drowning.

 Grant County Sheriff's officials say a New Mexico State Police dive team was called out to Bill Evans Lake north of Silver City around 3 p.m.
-Monday after multiple calls of a possible drowning.
+Monday after calls about a possible drowning.

 Sheriff's officials say the incident remains under investigation.

-Cruz graduated in June from Eastwood High School in El Paso, Texas and was studying kinesiology in college.
+Cruz graduated in June from Eastwood High School in El Paso, Texas.

 The Mustangs are scheduled to open their season Saturday night in Arizona against Ottawa University.